banwarp/benton_epi/covid19/scripts/policyScripts/01scriptParameters.md

-## Description of user-defined parameters in the Covid-19 scripts
+## Description of user-defined parameters in the Covid-19 policy scripts
 #### Introduction
 This set of R scripts was developed for local modeling of the COVID-19 disease in Benton County, Oregon, and other small geographies.
 The scripts use a modified SEIR model with partially-mixed, but otherwise homogeneous population nodes.
 This markdown document describes the user-defined function parameters for the covid scripts.